Mbed-TLS/mbedtls/docs/architecture/psa-keystore-design.md

 With the [static key store](#static-key-store), a non-empty slot can contain either a volatile key or a cache entry for a persistent or built-in key.
 With the [dynamic key store](#dynamic-key-store), volatile keys and cached keys are placed in separate [slices](#key-slices-in-the-dynamic-key-store).

 The persistent key cache is a fixed-size array of `MBEDTLS_PSA_KEY_SLOT_COUNT` slots.
-This array is shared with volatile keys in the static key store, and separate with the dynamic key store.
+In the static key store, this array is shared with volatile keys.
+In the dynamic key store, the cache is a separate array that does not contain volatile keys.

 #### Accessing a persistent key